Applicants to the Music Technology programme are asked to select on the application form to which of the three possible study profiles they apply to:

 Scoring of the entrance examination

 The Board will assess the applicant’s performance in all sub-tests by giving points.
 The scores for the second stage will determine the final student selection.
 The components of the entrance examination are weighted as follows:

 In the first stage, the components of the entrance examination are weighted as follows:

 - Portfolio and project description form + plan for your final project + study plan + CV + motivation letter 100 %

 In the second stage, the components of the entrance examination are weighted as follows:

 - Interview 40 %

-- Presentation of the portfolio, study plan and proficiency demonstration plan at the interview 40 %
+- Presentation of the portfolio, Study plan and Plan for your final project at the interview 40 %

 Announcement of results